-On Cortina slopes it's possible to train on technical trails such as those of the Ski World Cup 2021, or relax eating in a refuge and skiing on easy slopes, suitable for everyone, even children.
-The ski areas are divided into three main locations: the Tofane, the Faloria - Cristallo and the Cinque Torri - Lagazuoi.
+On Cortina slopes it's possible to train on technical ski runs, such as those of the Ski World Cup 2021, or relax by eating in a mountain lodge and skiing on easy slopes, suitable for everyone, even children.
+Cortina's ski areas are divided into three main locations: the Tofane, the Faloria - Cristallo and the Cinque Torri - Lagazuoi.

-- The Tofane ski area is divided into 37 ski slopes, of which 6 are black (difficult), 12 red (medium) and 19 blue (easy) and is served by 11 lifts, consisting of 1 cable car, 1 gondola lift and 9 chairlifts.
+- The Tofane ski area is divided into 37 ski slopes, of which 6 are black (difficult), 12 red (medium) and 19 blue (easy).
+It is served by 11 lifts, consisting of 1 cable car, 1 gondola lift and 9 chairlifts.
 The slopes can be easily reached both from Socrepes and from the Freccia nel Cielo cable car.
-The Tofane area hosted most of the competitions of the 56th Olympic Games and still hosts some international competitions, such as the World Championships of Cortina 2021.
+The Tofane area hosted most of the competitions of the 1956 Olympic Games and still hosts some international competitions, such as the World Championships of Cortina 2021.
 However, there are also easy slopes, such as those of Socrepes and Pocol.

-- The Faloria - Cristallo area is subdivided into 15 ski slopes, of which 5 black (difficult), 8 red (medium), 2 blue (easy) and is served by 7 lifts, consisting of 1 cable car, 5 chairlifts and 1 skilift.
-The slopes can be easily reached both from "Rio Gere" parking and the "Faloria" cable car.
-Every year on the Faloria slopes the Snowboard World Cup takes place at night.
+- The Faloria - Cristallo area is subdivided into 15 ski slopes, of which 5 black (difficult), 8 red (medium), 2 blue (easy).
+It is served by 7 lifts, consisting of 1 cable car, 5 chairlifts and 1 skilift.
+The slopes can be easily reached both from "Rio Gere" parking lot and the "Faloria" cable car.
+Every year, on the Faloria slopes, the Snowboard World Cup takes place.

-- The Cinque Torri - Lagazuoi area is subdivided into 16 ski slopes, of which red (medium) e 7 blue (easy) and is served by 7 lifts, consisting of 1 cable car, 5 chairlifts and 1 skilift.
+- The Cinque Torri - Lagazuoi area is subdivided into 16 ski slopes, of which red (medium) e 7 blue (easy).
+It is served by 7 lifts, consisting of 1 cable car, 5 chairlifts and 1 skilift.
 The slopes can be easily reached from the "5 Torri" chairlift, or from "Lagazuoi" cable car, and also from "Col Gallina"

 Cross-country skiing is a very pleasant and rewarding sport, with several positive sides.
 First of all, it is a discipline that allows you to use all the muscles in your body.
 Secondly, it is practiced by fewer people than downhill skiing, so probably the trails will be less crowded during the peak season.
 Thirdly, it's a sport that gives you more contact with nature and allows you to practice sport in a more sustainable way, without the need for ski lifts.
 As a last thing it's also more accessible, as the costs, compared to other winter disciplines, are certainly lower.

-Alternatively, it's also possible to practice this beautiful sport on the track of Passo Tre Croci, a difficult trail only for experienced cross-country skiers.
-Remember, on all trails, there is a ticket fee for cross-country skiing.
+If you want something more difficult, it's also possible to practice this beautiful sport on the trails of Passo Tre Croci, a very difficult trail only for experienced cross-country skiers.
+Remember, also on the cross-country skiing trails, there is a ticket fee that you have to pay.

-If you want to tackle more technical routes, we strongly recommend you to seek a professional escort.
+If you want to tackle more technical trails, we strongly recommend you to seek a professional escort.
 The risks that you could run while going ski mountaineering in inaccessible places are many, from falls to avalanches.
-The ideal professionists to accompany you along your excursions are the Alpine Guide of Cortina, of which we invite you to visit their official website.
+The ideal professionists to accompany you along your excursions are the Alpine Guide of Cortina.
+We invite you to visit their official website.

-Hopefully it won't be necessary to remind all ski mountaineers that it is always necessary to have all the safety equipment with them: the famous Artva/Recco with probe and a shovel, as well as water, something to eat, a charged phone and an emergency battery, as the cold temperatures could cause the power off of the device.
+Hopefully it won't be necessary to remind all ski mountaineers that it is always necessary to have all the safety equipment with them: the famous Artva/Recco with probe and a shovel, as well as water, something to eat, a charged phone and an emergency battery, as the cold temperatures will probably shorten the duration of the battery charge.

-On the slopes of Mount Faloria, at the end of the Franchetti slope, in past years a small snow park with a half pipe of 100 meters has been built, some jumps and some rails, but we are not able to confirm that this will be done again in future years.
-We'll update this article if we'll have more information about it.
+On the slopes of Mount Faloria, at the end of the Franchetti slope, in the past years a small snow park with a half pipe of 100 meters, some jumps and some rails has been built, but we are not able to confirm that this will be done again in future years.

 Always remember that winter sports, if practiced without a minimum of experience, can be dangerous.
 If you are not sure of your abilities, the help of a sports instructor will allow you to safely get better results in less time.
 There are many ski schools in Cortina, as well as instructors, so you'll be spoilt for choice.

 ...
-Always remember that winter sports can be dangerous...
+Always remember that winter sports may be dangerous...

 We hope you liked this page on skiing in Cortina d'Ampezzo.
 Before saying goodbye, we would suggest you read all the articles we wrote about Cortina d'Ampezzo by clicking here.